Pavement Maintenance Program

 Department of Public Works staff use the EasyStreet Analysis computer program to objectively interpret the type, severity, and extent of the cracks, potholes, and other issues found with the pavement and to turn this information into a street’s pavement condition index (PCI).
 The PCI is a numerical rating on a scale of 0 to 100, where 0 represents a failed street and 100 represents a perfect street.
 The average PCI for a City street is currently 75, which is considered "very good."

 Pavement conditions are useful only if they are current.
 Therefore, City staff typically review at least one fourth of the City’s streets each year.
-An independent review and update for all of the City's streets will be completed in summer 2022.
+An independent review and update for all of the City's streets was completed in May 2022.

 FY2024 Pavement Program projections